LIS: What it's really like

 LIS provides lots of opportunities for work placements and study abroad experiences, so we graduate ready to shape our careers.
 Some of the employers students have worked with include big names like John Lewis, KPMG, and Goldman Sachs, as well as innovative startups like Greenworkx or Sisterhood.

 LIS facilitates summer internships for all eligible students, making sure employers offer a minimum duration of five weeks and pay the London Living Wage.
-Additionally, its network of over 200 employers provides lots of opportunities for professional growth and networking, including internships, site visits, guest talks, and lectures, and you might get the chance to work on policies to help them tackle problems in their organisations.
+Additionally, its network of over 200 employers provides lots of opportunities for professional growth and networking, including internships, site visits, guest talks, and lectures.
+You might even get the chance to work on policies to help them tackle problems in their organisations.

 Finally, at LIS, all students have access to one-to-one career coaching from our careers manager.
 Their job is to help you showcase your existing and new skills in a powerful way, develop your professional identity, and gain insight into an area of work that interests you.